-To complement the performance report, detailed data on aspects of CASA's operations are provided in Appendix A in Part 6: Appendices and references.
+To complement the performance report, detailed information on aspects of CASA's operations is provided in Appendix A in Part 6: Appendices and references.

 As a statutory authority of the Australian Government, CASA is accountable to the Minister, the Parliament and the Australian people.
 This part of the annual report provides information to satisfy the reporting requirements of a range of Commonwealth legislation and Australian Government policies that relate to CASA's performance as a statutory authority.